 The advantages of tubular steel posts are low cost, the ability to use commonly available steel pipe, and the ability to mount signs at any desired angle.

 Disadvantages include the need to field-drill the post or use special clamps to attach signs, and the requirement to use special proprietary breakaway hardware for larger post sizes if installed in the clear zone.

 There are variants on tubular posts offered by vendors that use a different shape and cross-section for the post, but share many of the same characteristics as standard tubular posts.
-One example is sold by

-This post type is characterized by an I-beam type shape.
+Breakaway: This post type is characterized by an I-beam type shape.
 Sizes are defined by standard AISC beam designations.
 The upper portions of steel breakaway posts are often "coped" or diagonally cut away to reduce the total weight of the post system.